Capone Fakes, Mistakes and Imposters

 Big Vinnie & Little Al

 These two waifs have been put forward as Vincenzo (Jimmie) Capone and his little brother Al, to whom they bear a slight resemblance.
 But there are several problems.
 Perhaps the least of them is that Vincenzo was seven years older than Al, whereas these two seem to be three years apart, at most.
 Vincenzo was also taller than Al by several inches, which is not reflected in this image.
-But all that’s moot, because what really sinks the claim that these boys are Capones is that it was taken by the pioneering street photographer Vivian Maier who was born in 1926, when Al was 27 years old.
+But all that’s moot, because what really sinks the claim that these boys are Capones is that it was taken by the pioneering street photographer Vivian Maier, who wasn’t born until 1926, when Al was 27 years old.

 The Boy Capone

 This appears on an Al Capone timeline at timetoast.com to represent Capone around the time (about 1912) he slapped his teacher.
 The 1940 snapshot quality is unlike any taken in the first decade of the 20th century; the plaid or madras jacket evokes the 1950s; not to mention he doesn’t look at all like Al Capone, no matter how liberally you might extrapolate backward.

 This picture of Al Capone’s only child, Sonny Capone, was cropped from a famous snapshot of Capone and his entourage at a baseball game.
 But it circulates occasionally as showing Capone himself around the time — ca 1912 — he was thrown out of school.